Burning and Air Quality

 For more information, visit our Know the Rules page

 Smoke pollution from open burning can seriously impact your health, as well as the health and well-being of your family and neighbours.
 The CVRD and partners have set up a network of air quality sensors for residents to check out real-time air pollution levels in the Cowichan region.

 Chemicals found in backyard burn smoke or improperly used woodstove smoke can include dioxins, furans, arsenic, mercury, PCBs, lead, carbon monoxide, nitrogen oxides, sulphur oxides, hydrochloric acid and fine particulate matter (PM2.5).

-To protect and improve air quality in the Cowichan Region, the CVRD has drafted two bylaws which regulate backyard burning and land clearing debris burning.
+To protect and improve air quality in the Cowichan Region, the CVRD has drafted two bylaws that regulate backyard burning and land clearing debris burning.
 Want to promote healthy hearts and lungs instead?
 Visit our Alternatives to Open Burning page.

-If you heat your home with a woodstove, you may be eligible for a rebate through the 2021 Woodstove Replacement Program.
+If you heat your home with a wood stove, you may be eligible for a rebate through the Woodstove Replacement Program.